Sciatica / Pinched Nerve / Slipped Disc

 Sciatica is nerve pain that radiates (runs) along the sciatic nerve.
 The nerve starts in the lower back and passes through the buttocks, posterior thigh, outside back of the calf and into the foot.

-Sciatic nerve pain is often felt at the top of the nerve in the low back, sometimes following the path of the nerve in the leg to the foot, and may occur in either or both legs.
+Sciatic nerve pain is often felt at the top of the nerve in the lower back, sometimes following the path of the nerve in the leg to the foot, and may occur in either or both legs.

-The pain is a result of irritation of the nerve itself either from direct injury or secondary to pain generated by tissues very close to the nerve.
+The pain is a result of irritation of the nerve itself, either from direct injury or secondary to pain generated by tissues very close to the nerve.

 People May Suffer Sciatica Pain Differently